CSP02/Toggler/README.md

 # Syntax:
 > toggleClass('elementID', 'fromClass', 'toClass')

+<b> elementID: </b>

+ID of the element to which you want to change the class.

+<b> fromClass: </b>

+element's current class name.

+<b> toClass: </b>

+New class name you want to change of the given element.

+<b> Note: Remember all the arguments are strings.</b>

 Remember to use this syntax in your main script not in ToggleClass.js

 <b> Note: Don't try to manipulate the ToggleClass.js unless you know javascript.<b>

 # Contribution:
 - You can contribute to this repo by creating a pull request for features and issue for bug reports

+# license:
+- This repository is licensed under MIT.

 # Contact us:
 You can join our official discord server [The Atelier](https://discord.gg/6Mcy5NpSpH)